Playing With: Joker Immunity

 - Implied: A one-shot story introduces the hero and Evulz, mentioning that they have fought many times.
 In the end of the story, Evulz is defeated and seemingly killed but the hero firmly believes he'll return, implying that this sort of thing is typical.

-- Reconstructed: Then it is revealed that if Emperor Evulz is killed, a villain far more evil would take his place and everything would get much worse.
+- Reconstructed: It is revealed that if Emperor Evulz is killed, a villain far more evil would take his place and everything would get much worse.
 The heroes are then celebrated for stopping Evulz's plans without killing him.

 - Intended Audience Reaction: